OgetoOndicho/Human-Resource-Analytics-Project/README.md

 WHERE termdate = '2026-03-21'
 AND employee_age >=18;
 ```
-From the findings, as of the date 2026-03-21, the employees terminated had been with the company for close to 15 years.
+From the findings, as of the date 2026-03-21, the employees terminated had been with the company for a total of 15 years.